18F/product-guide/_pages/partners/vendor.md

 ## Resources

-- [Vendor onboarding [1]](https://app.mural.co/t/gsa6/m/gsa6/1578338540676/e6f89bd15d16746f102df059df47868473ec0de0): An exercise to identify what information needs to be shared and with who to successfully onboard a vendor.
+- <a href="https://app.mural.co/t/gsa6/m/gsa6/1611637592630/fa9cddf94e1bc4f52a4676f59401a304c8ec8b2f" class="private-link">Vendor onboarding [1]</a>: An exercise to identify what information needs to be shared and with whom to successfully onboard a vendor.

-- [Vendor onboarding [2]](https://app.mural.co/t/gsa6/m/gsa6/1574798005773/6d90c683f398629df8d9): An exercise to collect feedback about what's going well and what questions remain as a project goes from preparing a procurement to onboarding a vendor to disengaging with 18F.
+- <a href="https://app.mural.co/t/gsa6/m/gsa6/1611637739398/6f7525bce81f9cf99b17f3bd4c582e5c5d8c2446" class="private-link">Vendor onboarding [2]</a>: An exercise to collect feedback about what's going well and what questions remain as a project goes from preparing a procurement to onboarding a vendor to disengaging with 18F.

 - [18F QASP Template](https://docs.google.com/document/d/1dzD5-Z85rxl_NS4xt9kWG3-Gmmr_wrp5Grfm6FIrmgU/edit): 18F’s foundational criteria for monitoring the quality of a vendor’s deliverables and performance.

-- [QASP Example [1]](https://github.com/18F/tdrs-app-rfq/blob/main/Final-RFQ/FINAL-TDRS-software-development-RFQ.md#32-quality-assurance-surveillance-plan-qasp): QASP from 18F’s engagement with Office of Family Assistance on the TANF Data Reporting System (TDRS).
+- [QASP Example [1]](https://derisking-guide.18f.gov/qasp/): QASP criteria from 18F’s de-risking guide.

-- [Vendor onboarding [1]](https://app.mural.co/t/gsa6/m/gsa6/1578338540676/e6f89bd15d16746f102df059df47868473ec0de0): An exercise to identify what information needs to be shared and with who to successfully onboard a vendor.

-- [Vendor onboarding [2]](https://app.mural.co/t/gsa6/m/gsa6/1574798005773/6d90c683f398629df8d9): An exercise to collect feedback about what's going well and what questions remain as a project goes from preparing a procurement to onboarding a vendor to disengaging with 18F.

-- [What are the responsibilities](https://drive.google.com/drive/folders/1rj0lYJVjhClDQLLf-Hua_Xr6YtJAAN_X): Guidance and templates on acquisitions, contracting, procurement.
+- [Acquistions toolkit](https://drive.google.com/drive/folders/1rj0lYJVjhClDQLLf-Hua_Xr6YtJAAN_X): Guidance and templates on acquisitions, contracting, and procurement.

-- [Best practices and risks](https://app.mural.co/t/gsa6/m/gsa6/1600964689810/70cb64bacf6446acb6a9c131ea16a43795181a33): A mural exercise of common best practices and risks that exist around post-award management and vendor relationships.
+- <a href="https://app.mural.co/t/gsa6/m/gsa6/1611637931895/f601104204b8159db7364ca7b97e807b19b06b84" class="private-link">Post-award management</a>: Common best practices and risks that exist around post-award management and vendor relationships.